Pranav-Shende/DA-Python/README.md

-# DA-Python
+# Project of pyhton in data science
-Coursera Data analyst with python
+Coursera Project of python in data science final assignment